 Why it’s awesome: Steeped in tales of mystery, suspense, murder, and mayhem, the so-called Witch’s Castle is neither a castle nor an abode (former or present) of witches.
-It is, however, an intriguing site bound up in weird and wonderful stories.
+It is, however, an intriguing site bound up in weird and wonderful stories that you won’t necessarily find on every Portland Oregon Travel Guide.
 Now in ruins, the small stone structure was built in the 1930s and used as a public bathroom for hikers and as the park ranger station.
 It was later destroyed in a storm and abandoned.

 The land on what it sits, however, has much more interesting tales.
 The site was given its nickname by local students, presumably because of its spooky appearance, and it was often used as a place for youths to hang out away from the watchful eyes of their parents.
 There’s no charge to visit the eerie ruins.

 What to do there: Visit the small derelict ruins, noting the graffiti-covered walls created by previous passers-by and the thick moss that grows across the walls.
 See how nature is reclaiming its space and battling to cause the stone building to decay and crumble further.
 Feel a shiver down your spine when you think of events from the past.
 Cast your mind back to the mid-19th century when the daughter of a wealthy landowner fell in love with the family’s handyman.

 When the angry father refused permission for the couple to wed they ran away to get married, leading the father to issue death threats.
 True to his word, when the couple returned to the city the girl’s enraged father shot her new husband in the face, killing him.
 He then became the first man to be legally executed in Oregon.
 His land was passed around for many years, eventually coming to the city of Portland.
 This is when the stone building was constructed.